sajeanp/windows-driver-docs/windows-driver-docs-pr/partnerapps/create-a-kiosk-app-for-assigned-access.md

 Starting in Windows 10, version 1803, [Multiple views](https://docs.microsoft.com/windows/uwp/design/layout/show-multiple-views) are supported in the kiosk experience for apps that do not have the **windows.aboveLockScreen** extension.
 To use multiple views, ensure the kiosk device’s **Multiple displays** option is set to **Extend these displays**.

-When an app with multiple views (and without **windows.aboveLockScreen**) is launched during a kiosk experience, the main view of the app will be rendered on the 1st monitor.
+When an app with multiple views (and without **windows.aboveLockScreen**) is launched during a kiosk experience, the main view of the app will be rendered on the first monitor.
 If a new view is created by app using [CreateNewView()](https://docs.microsoft.com/uwp/api/windows.applicationmodel.core.coreapplication), it will be rendered on the second monitor.
-If the app creates another view, it’ll go to the third monitor, and so on.
+If the app creates another view, it will go to the third monitor, and so on.

 > [!IMPORTANT]
 > Kiosk devices can only display one view per monitor.
 For example, if the kiosk device has only one monitor, it will always show the main view of the kiosk app.
 New views created by the app will not be displayed.